Noisy Simon Period Finding: Introduction

 For some decades, the common belief was that the impact of quantum algorithms on symmetric crypto is way less dramatic, since the effect of Grover search can easily be handled by doubling the key size.
 However, starting with the initial work of Kuwakado, Morii~\cite{KuwakadoM12} and followed by Kaplan, Leurent, Leverrier and Naya-Plasencia~\cite{C:KLLN16} it was shown that (among others) the well-known Even-Mansour construction can be broken with quantum CPA-attacks~\cite{C:BonZha13} in polynomial time using Simon's quantum period finding algorithm~\cite{FOCS:Simon94}.
 This is especially interesting, because Even and Mansour~\cite{AC:EveMan91} proved that in the ideal cipher model any classical attack on their construction with $n$-bit keys requires $\Omega(2^{\frac n 2})$ steps.

 These results triggered a whole line of work that studies the impact of Simon's algorithm and its variants for symmetric key cryptography, including e.g.~\cite{SantoliSchaffner16,AC:LeaMay17,EC:AlaRus17,SAC:Bonnetain17,RSA:HosSas18,AC:BonNay18,DBLP:asiacrypt19}.
 In a nutshell, Simon's quantum circuit produces for a periodic function $f:\F_2^n \rightarrow \F_2^n$ with period $\vec s \in \F_2^n$, i.e. $f(\vec x)=f(\vec z)$ iff $\vec z \in \{\vec x, \vec x+ \vec s\}$, via quantum measurements uniformly distributed vectors $\vec y$ that are orthogonal to $\vec s$.
 It is not hard to see that from a basis of $\vec y$'s that spans the subspace orthogonal to $\vec s$, the period $\vec s$ can be computed via elementary linear algebra in time polynomial in $n$.
-Thus, Simon's algorithm finds the period with a linear number of quantum measurements (and therefore calls to $f$), and some polynomial time classical post-processing.
-On any purely classical computer however, finding the period of $f$ is equivalent to collision finding and thus requires $\Omega(2^{\frac n 2})$ operations.
+Thus, Simon's algorithm finds the period with a linear number of quantum measurements (and calls to $f$), and some polynomial time classical post-processing.
+On any purely classical computer however, finding the period of $f$ requires in general $\Omega(2^{\frac n 2})$ operations~\cite{MontanaroW16}.
+Let us stress again that we consider quantum CPA attacks via Simon, i.e. the attacker has access to a cipher that is implemented quantumly---a very powerful attack model.

 \paragraph{Our contributions.} We implemented Simon's algorithm on IBM's freely available \textsc{Q16 Melbourne}~\cite{IBMQ16}, called \IBMQ\ in the following, that realizes $15$-qubit quantum circuits.
 Since Simon's quantum circuit requires for $n$-bit periodic functions $2n$ qubits, we were able to implement functions up to $n=7$ bits.
 Due to its limited size, \IBMQ\ is not capable of performing full error correction \cite{calderbank1997quantum} for $n>1$.
-However, we show that error correction is no necessary requirement for achieving quantum speedups. \ Let $Y=\{\vec y_1, \ldots, \vec y_k\} \subseteq \F_2^n$.
-Then we define $Y^{\perp} = \{\vec x \mid \langle \vec x, \vec y_i\rangle = 0 \textrm{ for all } i \}$.
+However, we show that error correction is no necessary requirement for achieving quantum speedups.

+{\bf Implementation.} Our experiments show that with some (significant) error probability $\tau$, we measure on \IBMQ\ vectors $\vec y$ that are {\em not orthogonal} to~$\vec s$.
+The error probability $\tau$ depends on many factors, such as the number of $1$- and $2$-qubit gates that we use to realize Simon's circuit, \IBMQ's topology that allows only limited $2$-qubit applications, and even the individual qubits that we use.
+We optimize our Simon implementation to achieve minimal error $\tau$.
+Since increasing $n$ requires an increasing amount of gates, we discover experimentally that $\tau(n)$ grows as a function of $n$.
+For the function $f$ that we implemented, we found $\tau$-values ranging between $\tau(2)=0.09$ and $\tau(7)=0.13$.
+We would like to stress that our choice of $f$ is highly optimized to minimize IBM-Q16's error.
+Any realistic real-word cryptographic $f$ would at the moment result in outputs close to random noise, i.e. with $\tau(n)$ close to $\frac 12$.